New DOJ Filing: TikTok's Owner Is 'A Mouthpiece' Of Chinese Communist Party

 The Trump administration, however, did not offer any direct evidence that TikTok's U.S. data has ever been assessed by Beijing officials.

 The Justice Department filed all of the documents under seal earlier Friday, an unusual move for a government response to a motion for a preliminary injunction.
-Several hours later, Justice Department lawyers re-filed the documents with a number of sections redacted pertaining to how exactly TikTok allegedly transmits Americans' data to China.
+Several hours later, Justice Department lawyers refiled the documents with a number of sections redacted pertaining to how exactly TikTok allegedly transmits Americans' data to China.

 In another document newly public on Friday that the Trump administration submitted as an attachment to its primary filing, the Commerce Department detailed its concerns with TikTok in an intelligence and security assessment.